wp-plugins/custom-content-by-country/readme.txt

 = There's no plugin options page - why? =

 Currently you don't need it.
-This plugin is as slim and does all it needs to with no frills.
+This plugin is as slim as it needs to be, with no frills.
 If you have any requests for related functionality, please let me know.

 = Are the any other shortcodes available in this plugin? =